roman-sikorskyi/SimonGame.github.io/README.md

 **Features**

-- **I_nteractive Gameplay_**: The game presents a sequence of colors that players must repeat.
+- **_Interactive Gameplay_**: The game presents a sequence of colors that players must repeat.
 Each round adds a new color to the sequence.
 - **_Responsive Design_**: The game is fully responsive and can be played on various devices, including desktops, tablets, and smartphones.
 - **_Sound Effects_**: Each color is associated with a unique sound to help players memorize the sequence.
 - **_Score Tracking_**: The game keeps track of the player's score, which is the number of correct sequences they repeat.